Current Repo Rate: 2022_WC

 RepoRateMeaning-WC

 The Reverse Repo Rate stands unchanged at 3.35%.
 The Bank Rate and the Marginal Standing Facility (MSF) rate have changed to 6.75%.
 The Standing Deposit Facility Rate is 6.25%.
-But what does the Repo Rate actually mean?
+To learn more about the Repo Rate, read on.

 Meaning of Repo Rate_WC

-To understand Repo Rate meaning better, here is a breakup of the words.
+To understand the meaning of Repo Rate, here is the breakup of the words.
 The word ‘Repo’ is derived from the phrases ‘Repurchasing Option’, or ‘Repurchasing Agreement’.
-Repo Rate refers to the rate at which commercial banks borrow money from the RBI against security and bond collaterals.
+Repo Rate refers to the rate at which commercial banks borrow funds from the RBI against security and bond collaterals.
 The assets are later repurchased from the apex bank at a predetermined price, as the name indicates.
 Similarly, when the RBI borrows from commercial banks, the interest charges are known as the Reverse Repo Rate.

 The Reserve Bank of India’s monetary policy helps regulate the cash flow within the economy, using several instruments, such as the Repo Rate, Reverse Repo Rate, Statutory Liquidity Ratio (SLR) and Marginal Standing Facility (MSF).